ojoo-J/team-interpret.github.io/_curriculum/3_interpretneurons_with_neurons.md

 The natural question followed by the concept is the usefulness of concepts.
 That is, how important the concept stripe is for the class zebra.
-Similarly, how much is the concept red important for the class firefighter?
+Similarly, how much is the concept of red important for the class firefighter?
 To answer this question, we need a qualitative measure with concepts and classification logits.
-Testing with Concept Activation Vector (TCAV) <d-cite key="kim2018interpretability"/> is a measure which counts the number of samples that increased the class logic as the activation intervened with concept direction.
+Testing with Concept Activation Vector (TCAV) <d-cite key="kim2018interpretability"/> is a measure that counts the number of samples that increased the class logic as the activation intervened with concept direction.

 Assume that we obtained the directional vector $v$  for the concept $C$ with probing.
 That is, $v_C^l$ is a weight in the probing classifier for concept $C$ and layer $l$.
-As we increase activation pattern with the direction, we get more likelihood fo concept $C$.
+As we increase the activation pattern with the direction, we get more likelihood of concept $C$.
 That is, we can intervene the representation $f_l(x)$ in the direction of $v_C^l$,
 $f_l(x) + \epsilon v_C^l$.
 TCAV utilizes the intervention to check whether it increases the classification logit.
 This is a natural way of increasing concept.
-For example, increased concept of stripe pattern will increase the logit of zebra class.
+For example, the increased concept of stripe pattern will increase the logit of the zebra class.
-TCAV is a quantitative measure to this question and answers it with the ratio of samples which increased the logic.
+TCAV is a quantitative measure to this question and answers it with the ratio of samples which increases the logic.

 In summary: the classification logit will be increased if the amount of a concept increases.